 1. Environment setup

-Assuming that you installed and setup GCC for ARM (Linux x86).
+that you installed and setup GCC for ARM (Linux x86).
 Else, reference here.

-To install Automake: sudo apt-get install automake
+install Automake: sudo apt-get install

-This also will install Autoreconf and Autoconf for you.
+also will install Autoreconf and Autoconf for you.

 To check version of automake: automake --version.